sullydux/Sullybase-Local-LLM-Chat/README.md

 - **AI-Assisted Development**: The Python scripts were coded with AI assistance
 - **Bundling**: The app was bundled using `py2app`
 - **Privacy**: All conversations stay on your device—no external data transmission
+- **Scrolling**: If it doesn't scroll correctly or at all use the scroll bar

 ---